cyberplant/dependabot-jira-action/README.md

-# Dependaobot to JIRA Issue Sync Action
+# Dependabot to JIRA Issue Sync Action

 Use this github action to create Jira issue from the dependabot pull requests created in your repo.